-The Office of Sustainability and Environmental Safety manages the disposal of hazardous wastes for the campus community.
+The Office of Environmental Safety manages the disposal of hazardous wastes for the campus community.
 Our goal is to ensure compliance with applicable laws and regulations, while minimizing disposal costs to the institution.

 - Hazardous waste should not be placed in areas accessible by the general public (e.g. hallways, restrooms, stairways, outside buildings, loading docks, parking lots or in open motor vehicles).